Research

 If something happens to personal data that “leads to unintentional or illegal destruction, loss or changes, or to unauthorised disclosure or unauthorised access”, this is to be reported to the Data Protection Authority.

-In practical terms a personal data incident can occur, for example, when someone has forgotten papers or a USB stick on a train, or an unauthorised person has for some reason gained access to a database.
-It is also an incident when data is lost or unintentionally deleted.
+In practical terms, a personal data breach can occur, for example, when someone leaves a document or a USB stick on a train, or when unauthorised persons gain access to the database for some reason.
+A breach can also occur when data is lost, is unavailable for extended periods, or is deleted unintentionally.

-Report the personal data incident to infosak [at] lu [dot] se (infosak[at]lu[dot]se)
+Report the personal data breach to dataskyddsombud [at] lu [dot] se (dataskyddsombud[at]lu[dot]se)

 Contact